Nov 04, 2023wyenotgo rated this title 4 out of 5 stars

 Jan 03, 2011debwalker rated this title 5 out of 5 stars

 "Set on the windy shores of the Lake Erie, Jane Urquhart's narrator is a lepidopterist with a passion for monarch butterflies.
 A gradually unfolding family saga and three surprising and powerful love stories."
+A Chatelaine top pick.

 Sep 27, 2010quagga rated this title 4.5 out of 5 stars